vedansh81/AzureWebApp/README.md

 # ecommerce

-#### A full-stack Online Shop web application using Spring Boot 2 and Angular 7.
+#### This is a sample full-stack Online Shop web application using Spring Boot 2 and Angular 7.
-This is a Single Page Application with client-side rendering.
-It includes backend and frontend two seperate projects on different branches.
+- This is a single page application with client-side rendering.
+- It includes backend and frontend as two seperate projects.
-The frontend client makes API calls to the backend server when it is running.
+- The frontend client makes API calls to the backend server when it is running.

 ![](https://bitbucket.org/sprathod369/ecommerce/raw/master/ecommerce.png)